tymyrddin/blue/source/docs/home/threats/backdrop/marketplace.md

-# Marketplaces: Where cybercrime shops every day like it's black friday
+# Where cybercrime shops every day like it's black friday

 The digital underworld’s shopping scene has undergone a glow-up—or maybe a go-dark-up.
 With law enforcement breathing down their necks, cybercriminals have fled the Dark Web’s back alleys for the neon-lit convenience of Telegram